 Burrowing Mayflies (Hexagenia spp.) have large yellow wings with a net-like vein pattern.
 Their bodies are yellow with brown diagonal stripes on each abdomen segment.

-The tubular abdomen is separated from the head by a lengthy neck.
+A lengthy neck separates the tubular abdomen from the head.
 Two huge eyes border the sides of the head.

 Moving on, the front pair of legs can be elevated like antennae.
 Female Burrowing Mayflies lay fertilized eggs in water (lakes, streams, creeks, ponds).